ibm-cloud-docs/databases-for-postgresql/howto-sat-location.md

   -p "aws-secret-access-key=${SAT_EBS_ADMIN_KEY}"
 ```

+#### NetApp ONTAP-SAN

-For a Satellite location within your on-prem data center, see [NetApp ONTAP-SAN](/docs/satellite?topic=satellite-config-storage-netapp).
+For a Satellite location within your on-prem data center, refer to [NetApp ONTAP-SAN](/docs/satellite?topic=satellite-config-storage-netapp).

-Copy the following the command and replace the variables with the parameters for your storage configuration.
+See below for an NetApp ONTAP-SAN storage configuration code example.
+For a full list of steps, consult the above documentation.

 ```
 ibmcloud sat storage config create \